-When the ignition is switched on, the remaining distance before the next service is due may be shown briefly.
+When the ignition is switched on, the remaining distance before the next service is due is shown briefly.
 Based on driving conditions, the interval at which a service will be indicated can vary considerably.

-When the remaining distance before the next service is less than 2,000 km, Serv. appears in the Driver Information Centre.
+When the remaining distance before the next service is less than 2,000 km, Serv. appears in the DIC.
 The service reminder is repeated after every additional 200 km and becomes more frequent when the remaining distance is below 200 km.